Marfa Boretskaya

-Biography
+Name

-While she is referred to as Mayoress, this was in no way a formal office.
-Russians and other Slavs traditionally refer to the wife of certain officials by the feminine equivalent, hence the priest's (pop) wife may be referred to a "priestess" or a general's wife may be referred to a "general-ess" without it meaning that she herself exercised any actual power.
+While she is referred to as a mayoress, this was in no way a formal office.
+Russians traditionally referred to the wife of certain officials by the feminine equivalent, hence the priest's (pop) wife may be referred to a "priestess" or a general's wife may be referred to a "general-ess" without it meaning that she herself exercised any actual power.
 In the case of Marfa, she may have been the focal point of the anti-Muscovite faction and had considerable charisma or influence as the matriarch of the clan, but never held actual office in Novgorod as they were confined to the male land-owners.
+It would be equivalent to the title of first lady in modern English.